 • In addition to the flagship restaurant on Clinton Street, there’s also an Ivan Ramen Slurp Shop in Gotham West Market, but it’s not as cozy.

-• The first branch of the restaurant opened in Tokyo and is probably the most successful ramen shop in Tokyo run by a non-Japanese.
+• The first Ivan Ramen branch opened in Tokyo and is probably the most successful ramen shop in Tokyo run by a non-Japanese.

 • You can also order a selection of side dishes at Ivan Ramen, but a bowl of ramen is usually more than enough.